yext/search-ui-react/docs/search-ui-react.generativedirectanswerprops.citationsheader.md

 ## GenerativeDirectAnswerProps.citationsHeader property

-The header for the citations portion of the generative direct answer.
+The header for the citations section of the generative direct answer.

 **Signature:**